nilushacj/MoVe-v1.0/README.md

-## Description
-**MoVe (Moving Vehicles)**
+## Description: MoVe (Moving Vehicles)
-This repository contains the code and supporting materials for MoVe (Motion of Vehicles), a model used for accurately identifying moving vehicles near an ego-vehicle in various driving scenarios.
+This repository contains the code and supporting materials for MoVe (Motion of Vehicles), a model used for accurately **identifying moving vehicles near an ego-vehicle in various driving scenarios.
 MoVe integrates scene-flow analysis with temporal tracking to enhance motion classification and segmentation using sensor-fused data.
-MoVe highlights the potential of combining spatial and temporal analyses for motion prediction.
-Its insights contribute to advancing autonomous driving applications, supporting the development of future machine vision models—such as those based on object-centric learning—to enhance perception, intent estimation, control strategies, and safety.
-Specific details of the model architecture will be made open source after publication
+MoVe highlights the potential of combining spatial and temporal analyses for motion prediction.** Its insights contribute to advancing autonomous driving applications, supporting the development of future machine vision models—such as those based on object-centric learning—to enhance perception, intent estimation, control strategies, and safety.
+Specific details of the model architecture will be made **open source after publication**.

 ## Installation